yianan261/Tutor-Match-App/README.md

 8. Sign Up and Login page <br>
    Per usability study, users pointed out that the buttons should be replaced as a login and sign up instead of a "submit" button.
 Another user also pointed out the "No account" and "Already have an account" should be clickable. <br>
-   Changes made to improve accessibility, including increase color contrast of the buttons and the "No account" and "Already have an account" link.<br>
+   To improve accessibility, changes were made including increase color contrast of the buttons and the "No account" and "Already have an account" link.<br>
    Before:
    <img width="1374" alt="Screen Shot 2022-11-28 at 3 03 59 PM" src="https://user-images.githubusercontent.com/58647320/204399797-5234684a-7d16-4dce-86d8-1282c50e0dca.png">
 <img width="1353" alt="Screen Shot 2022-11-28 at 3 03 48 PM" src="https://user-images.githubusercontent.com/58647320/204399806-8c0b61b5-9e43-422c-8097-c05bd8671973.png">